 - Assessing on approach

 Open or closed junction?

 - Applying MSPSL routine

 When to check mirrors

 Timing of signal

 Position on approach and following the line of the kerb

-When to start slowing and selecting the correct gear
+When to start slowing and selecting the correct gear (manual)

 Observation where to look

 - Awareness of other vehicles, pedestrians, cyclists

 Judgement

 Giving priority where appropriate to vulnerable road users

 Joining traffic stream

 Obscured view peep and creep

-- What does a "give way" line at a junction mean? - Why do some junctions have a "stop" line? - What are the differences between "stop" and "give way" junctions - What might you see in your left door mirror that may affect you? - Who has priority at a T-junction? - When should you emerge if a vehicle on your right is signalling to turn left into your road? - Why must you look left as well as right before emerging? - Which road users might be particularly vulnerable at T-junctions? - What should you do if pedestrians are waiting to cross the road?
+- What does a "give way" line at a junction mean? - Why do some junctions have a "stop" line? - What are the differences between "stop" and "give way" junctions - What might you see in your left door mirror that may affect you? - Who has priority at a T-junction? - When should you emerge if a vehicle on your right is signalling to turn left into your road? - What is the difference between an "open" and "closed" junction? - Why must you look left as well as right before emerging? - Which road users might be particularly vulnerable at T-junctions? - What should you do if pedestrians are waiting to cross the road?